-Huskies are known for being some of the most excited little biters and chewers that there are.
-Sassafrass Lass (that’s Sassy’s full name) was no exception!
+Huskies in particular are known for being some of the most excited little biters and chewers that there are.
+Our girl was no exception!
 She play-bit with the best of ‘em!
-I think 6-7 months was the worst of it, and I think part of the reason for that was she was also teething.

 This was tough sometimes, but we HAD to walk away because she was biting too hard.
 We read some people ‘yelped’ when their puppy bit them, but that didn’t work for Sass.
 She just continued to play rough.

 As you guys know, we love our local dog daycare!
-“Puppy dog daycare,” as I call it, really taught her how to play.
-Once we put her in daycare, she also was able to get out a lot of that puppy energy she had.
+“Puppy dog daycare,” as I call it, really helped teach Sassy how to play properly.

 We would re-route Sassy to a toy instead of our hands, arms, and various other appendages.
 This showed her that it was okay to be more rough with her toy, but not us.